alessiofrittoli/server-sent-events/README.md

 ##### Error handling

-If an error occures in our `longRunning` example function we can use the `ServerSentEvents.error()` method to push a custom `error` event to the stream.
+If an error occures in our `longRunningTask` example function we can use the `ServerSentEvents.error()` method to push a custom `error` event to the stream.
 The client should listen the default `error` event on the `EventSource` to handle errors client side.

 Good to know - Since the `ServerSentEvents.error()` will push an event with the name `error`, the client could use a single listener to listen default and custom errors (See **_[EventSource Error handling](#eventsource-error-handling)_** section to learn more about error handling on client).